Soundbendor/docs/style.md

 # Proof-reading Advice
 * print out your paper to edit
-  - you will find errors and problems you didn't see on the screen
+  - you will find errors and problems you did not see on the screen
+* proof-read in a different location
+  - step away from your normal writing location and proof-read in a new or different place
 * read your paper aloud
-  - listen to the rhythm of your sentences and adjust
+  - listen to the rhythm of your sentences and adjust to improve
-  - if your paper sounds good aloud, it will read well
+  - if your paper sounds good aloud, it will read well too